mzlogin/vim-markdown-toc/README.md

 ### Update existing table of contents manually

-Generally you don't need to do this, existing table will auto update on save by default.
+Generally you don't need to do this, existing table of contents will auto update on save by default.
 If you want do it manually, just use `:UpdateToc` command.

 ## Options